Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Each dimension to the power of by it's self is as follows.
+Each dimension per added amount values are as follows.

 <br /><br />